Barqawiz/iot_watering_system/DartApp/README.md

 started a chat app with the arduino or raspberry pi via Bluetooth evolved to have a graph for displaying active moisture data on request from a bluetooth connected raspberry pi
+Primary modifications are in the AppPage.dart and MainPage.dart, all other modifications were for compatibility issues, please reference the original app for concerns on other components (https://github.com/rickyhh2/flutter_rpi_bluetooth_client)

 ## Getting Started